Law and Disorder Policy

 Any player who provides dishonest information regarding their age automatically forfeits the right to any prize.
 This fact is also stated on the reverse of all tickets and on all entry forms.

-Any player who is found to be under 16 years of age will have any monies paid in relation to the lottery returned to them.
+Any player who is found to be under the minimum age to play will have any monies paid in relation to the raffle returned to them.